ModelTC/MQBench/application/imagenet_example/readme.md

-# MQBench Example with ImageNet
+# Sophgo-mq Example with ImageNet

 We follow the PyTorch [official example][https://github.com/pytorch/examples/tree/master/imagenet] to build the example of Model Quantization Benchmark for ImageNet classification task.